openstream/woocommerce-runmyaccounts/readme.txt

 * none

 == Changelog ==
+= 1.6.0 =
+* Feature - added bulk creation for invoice on backend order page
+* Compatibility - tested up to WooCommerce 4.9.1

 = 1.5.3 =
 * Bug Fix - fixed issue with sku if a product has variation with different sku
 * Compatibility - tested up to WooCommerce 4.8.0